The Robo Machines: Publishing history

+Plot summary

-The first arc begins on Robotron, which is a planet in the Proxima System where the organic inhabitants are very scientifically advanced people who through cybernetics are now 99% machines themselves, and robots are used in every walk of life.
-There, a power-hungry scientist named "Stron-Domez the Master Renegade" has modified two criminal Robo Machines, Cy-Kill and Tank, so they can transform into vehicles.
+Robotron is a planet in the Proxima System, where the inhabitants are very scientifically advanced people who through cybernetics are now 99% machines themselves and robots are used in every walk of life.
+A power-hungry scientist named Stron-Domez the Master Renegade has modified two criminal Robo Machines - Cy-Kill and Tank - so they can transform into vehicles.
 After an unsuccessful attempt to assassinate the President of Robotron, Stron-Domez takes his creations to Earth, which he had identified as being rich in minerals to build more transforming Robo Machines.
-The Robotron Guardian Security Forces dispatch Ex-El the Last Engineer and a group of volunteers in pursuit aboard the Command Centre.
-Ex-El has studied Stron-Domez's blueprints for Tank and Cy-Kill, and plans to modify his volunteers in the same fashion.

-Meanwhile, Stron-Domez dispatches Cy-Kill, Tank and new creation Fitor to the town of Cholkham in East Anglia, England, which they begin to destroy.
-The Security Forces, in the shape of Ex-El's creations, which are Leader-1, Hans-Cuff and Dozer, arrive in time to drive them off, but the town has suffered many casualties, including the deaths of the parents of Charlie Bampton, a young boy who possesses ESP.
+The Robotron Guardian Security Forces dispatch Ex-El and a group of volunteers in pursuit aboard the spaceship Command Centre, with plans to modify his volunteers in the same fashion.
+Stron-Domez dispatches Cy-Kill, Tank and new creation Fitor to the town of Cholkham in East Anglia, which they begin to destroy.
+Ex-El's creations Leader-1, Hans-Cuff and Dozer arrive in time to drive them off, but the town has suffered many casualties, including the deaths of the parents of Charlie Bampton, a young boy who possesses ESP.
 This skill makes him useful to the Security Forces, and the chance to end Stron-Domez's threat gives Charlie a reason to help them.

-After a botched contact with the British Army, the Security Forces track Stron-Domez to an electronics factory in Birmingham, where Stron-Domez has taken the workforce hostage and forced them to build more Robo Machines for him.
+After a botched contact with the British Army, the Security Forces track Stron-Domez to an electronics factory in Birmingham, where he has taken the workforce hostage and forced them to build more Robo Machines for him.
 The Security Force robot Truck and Charlie are able to free the humans, and the Security Forces move in and rout Stron-Domez' forces.
 Stron-Domez is able to escape on Cy-Kill when the police arrive on the scene, though all his other troops are captured and disabled by the Security Forces.